 2. Will you be requesting that the NRC relax or remove any safety regulations for your design?

 No. The US NRC sets a world standard for enforcing rigorous safety standards and they do not intend to compromise this for SMRs, including NuScale.
 However, a given level of safety can be achieved in a variety of ways.

-This is a excellent answer to this point.
-From here on, the author is guilty of puffery, and/or deception, as he is compares “Tradition plants,” whose designs are 30 to 40 years old, to NuScale’s proposed design.
-All the currently NRC approved designs include similar improvements.
+This is an excellent answer to this point.
+From here on, the author is guilty of puffery, and/or deception, as he compares “Tradition plants,” whose designs are 30 to 40 years old, to NuScale’s proposed design.
+All the currently NRC approved reactor designs include similar improvements.
 In fact, many are now NRC requirements.

 3. How will your plant’s staffing requirements compare to current plants?

 Staffing levels for operations and security will be subject to review by the US NRC and will be appropriate for safe and secure operations.
 The elimination of many systems due to the simplicity of the modules will significantly reduce operator workload and allow for more automation in the control and monitoring of the reactors.
 The number of operators will be evaluated based on workload requirements and will be sufficient to achieve the same level of plant safety as for large, traditional designs.
 Similarly, the below-grade placement and compact footprint of the NuScale plant adds intrinsic security, which will help to minimize traditional security force requirements.

 Are you kidding?
 Monitoring the operation of 12 machines, of any kind, will take more staff than monitoring just one.
 However, it may be an advantage to have a small, skilled, full-time refueling team instead of bringing in a large crew every two years.

 4. Why do you think that the Emergency Planning Zone can be reduced?